-How Might Hearing Aids Reduce ER Risk
+How Might Hearing Aids Reduce the Need for Emergency Care Visits?

-Other studies have shown that when people with hearing loss wear their hearing aid, they stay more connected to friends, family and the community.
+Other studies have shown that when people with hearing loss wear their hearing aid, they stay more connected to friends, family, and the community.
 This can lead to both greater drive to keep that doctor’s appointment and better access to services and assistance to get to appointments.

 For those driving themselves, it means that they can drive more safely with less anxiety about what they’re not hearing.

 Thirdly, numerous studies have shown that wearing your hearing aid can reduce fall risk and dementia.
 As a person begins to lose their hearing, the associated part of the brain begins to decline from disuse.
 With time, this can spread through the brain.
-As it does people often experience dementia symptoms as well as the disorientation and lack of balance associated with falls.
+As it does, people often experience dementia symptoms as well as the disorientation and lack of balance associated with falls.